nitya-desaraju/the-archivist-game/README.md

 ## Introduction

 I love to play video games, so I wanted to make my own!
 The puzzles in the game were inspired by tasks from Among Us.
+I also wanted to explore this genre of games, especially ones involving moral questions.

 ## How this works